-2. The AIU officers informed the passenger that he along with accompanied officers would be conducting his personal search and detailed examination of his baggage.
-The AIU officers asked the passenger to walk through the Door Frame Metal Detector (DFMD) machine; prior to passing through the said DFMD, the passenger was asked to remove all the metallic objects he is wearing on his body/ clothes.
-The passenger, readily removed the metallic substances from his body/ clothes such as mobile, purse etc. and keeps it on the tray placed on the table and after that AIU Officer asked him to pass through the Door Frame Metal Detector (DFMD) machine and while he passed through the DFMD Machine, a beep sound was heard indicating something dutiable/ objectionable is there.
-The AIU Officers asked him for personal search, during the personal search the AIU officer again asked whether he has concealed/ hidden any dutiable item on his body.
-The passenger confessed that he has Two gold chains hidden in his pent pocket, the gold chains were removed from his pent pocket and handed over to the AIU officers.
+2.2.
+Thereafter, AIU officer asked the passenger to walk through the Door Frame Metal Detector (DFMD) machine; prior to passing through the said DFMD, the passenger was asked to remove all the metallic objects he is wearing on his body/ clothes.
+The passenger, readily removed the metallic substances from his body/ clothes such as Purse, belt etc. and keeps it on the tray placed on the table and after that AIU Officer asked him to pass through the Door Frame Metal Detector (DFMD) machine and while he passes through the DFMD Machine, no beep sound was heard indicating nothing dutiable/objectionable was there.